 * Our restrooms will be open, but access to our dining room will be limited.

 We will be disinfecting our restrooms much more frequently than before.
 Our goal is every 30 minutes, depending on demand.
 We ask that you sanitize your hands before entering the building.
 To keep yourself safe, you should wash your hands after coming in contact with any public surface AND sanitize your hands upon exiting the bathroom.

 * Restroom entrance and exit will be one way.

 Except in limited mobility situations, restrooms must be accessed through the side door where the handicap ramp is.
 This will allow people waiting in line the ability to wait outside in the fresh air, rather than congregating inside.
 We will have hand sanitizer at the door.
 We ask that everyone entering the building sanitize their hands.
 Please follow the signs to exit out the patio door.

 * Be KIND.
 It is what it is.

 This is a new reality for all of us.
 We will have policies and procedures that are designed to keep our staff and business safe, but might not be as customer service orientated as it used to be.
 We are still the same smiling, hard working people you saw in March, but with the number of people we may have on the property every day we have to maintain our distance and limit our contact from everyone.
 While this is a new concept for us, the idea of having a staff outbreak is even harder to imagine.
 We must do our part to mitigate that risk.

-While we fully understand you can not eat with a mask, we would prefer you wear one when conversing with others and not eating.
-Additionally, if you do need assistance with ordering on the property or need help with your food order, you will need one to interact more closely with the staff.
+While we fully understand you can not eat with a mask, you will need to wear one when ordering from the tent and conversing with others while not eating.
 Out of respect for your health and well being, we will be wearing masks.
 Masks are the ONLY safeguard we have to contain the spread of the virus.
-Please return the favor.